 - If they are unwell with a cough, fever, or other respiratory symptoms.

-- If they have been in close contact with a suspected or confirmed case of COVID-19 until they have completed the 14 day quarantine period, even if they are completely symptom free.
+- If they have been in close contact with a suspected or confirmed case of COVID-19 until they have completed the prescribed quarantine period, even if they are completely symptom free.

 - If they have returned from any overseas country until they have completed the self-quarantine period for 14 days, even if they are symptom free

 - If they are undergoing COVID-19 testing, until they have received negative results and are symptom free.

 - If they have been advised to stay at home by a health professional.

-We also advise competitors who fit within the higher at risk groups such as elderly or immunocompromised individuals, or who live with someone who fits this category, to take particular care and/or make decisions on attendance with due consideration to the risks associated with COVID-19.
+We also advise competitors who fit within the higher at-risk groups such as elderly or immunocompromised individuals, or who live with someone who fits this category, to take particular care and/or make decisions on attendance with due consideration to the risks associated with COVID-19.

 Anyone that presents themselves unwell and/or with any of the symptoms above, should be directed to leave the event and contact a health provider by phone.